-- Breathe in to the count of 4 slowly.
+- Breathe in and count to 4 slowly.

-- Breathe out to the count of 4 slowly.
+- Breathe out and count to 4 slowly.

 - Repeat steps 3 and 4.

-- It is normal to feel sad, stressed, confused, scared or angry during the crisis.
+- It is normal to feel sad, stressed, confused, scared or angry during a crisis.

 - Maintain contact with your friends and family over the phone.